-How SharePoint REST API works
+How the SharePoint REST API works

 Example: